Program_Bachelor of Kinesiology

 Admission requirements for specific programs will often refer to Alberta Grade 12 course groups.
 Visit the Admission Requirements page for detailed group descriptions.

-Eligibility for admission to the Bachelor of Kinesiology and Sport Studies program at Red Deer Polytechnic requires applicants to meet minimum academic requirements.
 Qualified applicants who meet all minimum requirements will be offered admission on a first-come, first-served basis.

 Academic Requirements